anshhh1269-cmd/AeroDrive/README.md

 Firstly, hardware: AeroDrive contains an ESP32 microcontroller, a high-refresh display panel, and custom physical inputs—each mapped to simulate real vehicle and flight telemetry control;

-Switch 1 (Traffic Mode): Revs an engine sound on startup, then continuously spins the car wheel fast for clear roads and slow for heavy traffic.
+**Switch 1 (Traffic Mode)**: Revs an engine sound on startup, then continuously spins the car wheel fast for clear roads and slow for heavy traffic.

-Switch 2 (Wind Mode): Displays live weather on the screen and briefly spools up the turbine fan whenever real outdoor wind gusts occur.
+**Switch 2 (Wind Mode)**: Displays live weather on the screen and briefly spools up the turbine fan whenever real outdoor wind gusts occur.

-Switch 3 A 25-minute Pomodoro timer that mutes all motors for quiet studying, with double-tap display dimming and a long-press demo sweep.
+**Switch 3**: A 25-minute Pomodoro timer that mutes all motors for quiet studying, with double-tap display dimming and a long-press demo sweep.

 The ESP32 device connects to your local Wi-Fi network and establishes a secure connection to fetch live environmental or telemetry data via background HTTP requests.
 It parses real-time JSON payloads containing parameters like speed, acceleration vectors, temperature metrics, and system status.